Emergency fund: Why and How you should start

 What is fantastic about the Meerkat savings plan is you are able to access your savings immediately and there is no charge for withdrawing your funds.
 Moreover, your money grows with inflation, so you are guaranteed to not be losing money through saving over time.

-How much should you have in your emergency fund?
+How much money should be in your emergency fund?

-The amount of money you put away into your emergency fund depends on how much income you have available after your monthly expenses.
+The amount of money you have in your emergency fund depends on how much income you have available after your monthly expenses.
 And, the size of your emergency fund is completely up to you, but it can be said that it is better to be conservative with this amount and over-save than be risky and not have enough.

 Saving even small amounts every month eventually adds up – especially if you're putting your money into an account with a good interest rate.